kawhyte/Jekyll_Blog/content/blog/do-more/index.md

 ---
-title: Do More and more
+title: Do More than more
 date: "2019-04-14T22:40:32.169Z"
-description: This is a custom description for SEO and Open Graph purposes, rather than the default generated excerpt.
+description: Hey!!!
+This is a custom description for SEO and Open Graph purposes, rather than the default generated excerpt.
 Simply add a description field to the frontmatter.
 ---

 Far far...far away, behind the word mountains, far from the countries Vokalia and